dwthymes/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-repo for data science course on courser
+repo for data science course on coursera